nodejitsu/handbook/book.md

 <a name="Using_The_API"></a>
 # Using The API

 Nodejitsu provides a web API for developers who want to interact with the Nodejitsu platform programatically.
 This API is built to be [RESTful](http://en.wikipedia.org/wiki/Representational_State_Transfer) and communicates via [JSON](http://en.wikipedia.org/wiki/JSON).
+The API is the most low-level way of interacting with the Nodejitsu platform.
+You'll probably want to use our CLI tool jitu or our login directly at [http://nodejitsu.com](http://nodejitsu.com)

 - [Applications](#Applications)
 - [Snapshots](#Snapshots)